SpencerCDixon/blog/pages/blog/2015-08-18-sustainable-software-the-small-things-matter.md

 ## So what does all this have to do with software?
-Six months teaching software development to beginners at [Launch Academy](https://www.launchacademy.com/) and one thing I noticed is how difficult it is for beginners to make sustainable choices.
+Six months teaching software development to beginners at [Launch Academy](https://www.launchacademy.com/), one thing I noticed is how difficult it is for beginners to make sustainable choices.
 It makes perfect sense.
 Their growth feeds off that instant gratification of results.
 When I was in their shoes I was just as guilty.
 I had that hacker mentality of